COVID-19 Guidance for Community Providers

 - Community providers, if a referral or authorization exists.

-Community care eligible Veterans may find in-network urgent care facilities and retail pharmacies by using the VA Facility Locator.
+Veterans eligible for community care may find in-network urgent care facilities and retail pharmacies by using the VA Facility Locator.
 Eligible Veterans are encouraged to call the community care provider of choice to ensure the site has vaccines available and to determine if an appointment is necessary.
-Veterans are also encouraged to print a Pharmacy Information Sheet and take it with them to a community vaccine appointment.
+Veterans are also encouraged to print the Billing Information and take it with them to their vaccine appointment.

 As with all health care in the community, Veterans are encouraged to consult local and state resources for COVID‑19 vaccination availability and consider VA facilities for the vaccination.